 DURING REPAYMENT/COHORT MANAGEMENT

 Throughout repayment, Ohlone College uses in house tracking reports to send delinquency, deferment, and forbearance letters and emails to borrowers.
 This tool has been used for several years.
-This communication generally generates telephone conversation with the borrowers, and Thao Nguyen is the primary owner of the activities managing this communication.
+This communication generally generates telephone conversation with the borrowers, and Shawn Domingo is the primary owner of the activities managing this communication.
 Borrower detail reports are monitored.

 MEASURING THE EFFECTIVENESS OF OHLONE COLLEGE'S PLAN